replicatedhq/kots.io/content/kots-cli/set/config.md

 weight: 90230
 ---

-The `kots set config` allows setting values for application config items.
+The `kots set config` allows setting values for application config items in the latest release version.

 > Introduced in KOTS v1.31.0